 - When ready to cook, dump chicken into a colander placed in the sink so the excess marinade runs off and let chicken come to room temperature while you preheat oven to 450F/230C.

-- If needed, use a food processor to finely grind the almond flour or almond meal, Parmesan, poultry seasoning, salt, and pepper, and put coating in large flat bowl.
+- If needed, use a food processor to finely grind the almond flour (affiliate link), Parmesan, poultry seasoning, salt, and pepper, and put coating in large flat bowl.
 (If your almond flour and Parmesan are both finely ground you can probably just stir it together with a fork.)

 - Dip each chicken piece into coating, turning to coat both sides, and arrange in single layer on baking sheet.